systragroup/quetzal-network-editor/README.md

 ```

 ### Deployement and releases
-After building the application with `yarn run build`, create a commit and a release naming the version.
+After merging developements on master, create a new release with a release name and information about the changes.
+Make sure that the release is set as the latest release.

+Creating a release will automatically launch the application build using GitHub Actions.

-After the release has been commited, push the distribution as a subtree:
+After build is done, you need to push the dist as a subtree:

 ```
 git subtree push --prefix dist origin dist
 ```